Video shows Memphis police officers kicking, beating Tyre Nichols | Law-Order

 Video shows Memphis police officers kicking, beating Tyre Nichols

-The officers, all Black, had already been dismissed from the police department last Saturday following their Jan.
-7 confrontation with Nichols after pulling him over.
+The officers, all Black, had already been dismissed from the police department on Jan.
+20 following their Jan.
+7 confrontation with Nichols after the traffic stop.
 He succumbed to his injuries and died three days later while hospitalized.
+Nichols, the father of a 4-year-old, has been described by friends and family as an affable, accomplished skateboarder who recently enrolled in a photography class.
+Raised in Sacramento, California, Nichols moved before the coronavirus pandemic to the Memphis area, where he lived with his mother and stepfather and worked at FedEx.

+OUTRAGE As the video first appeared and was being broadcast by news outlets on Friday evening, a group of protesters gathered in Memphis, shouting, "no justice, no peace."
+Several dozen protesters marched along Interstate 55, shutting down traffic near a bridge that crosses the Mississippi River into Arkansas.

 Civil rights attorney Ben Crump, representing Nichols' family, called earlier in the day for the city police department to disband its SCORPIONS unit, a squad that is supposed to focus on violent street crime and to which at least some of the officers involved were assigned.
 "No mother should go through what I am going through right now, no mother, to lose their child to the violent way that I lost my child," Tyre Nichols' mother, RowVaughn Wells, said on Friday.

-After Nichols was pulled over for reckless driving, "an altercation" ensued in which officers doused him with pepper spray, and Nichols tried to flee on foot, Mulroy said.
-"There was another altercation at a nearby location at which the serious injuries were experienced by Mr. Nichols."
-Davis said her department has not yet been able determine whether there was probable cause for the officers to pull Nichols over for reckless driving, a traffic stop which set in motion the violent events that followed.
+U.S. Attorney General Merrick Garland on Friday announced a federal civil rights investigation into Nichols' death, while law enforcement agencies in some major cities said they were preparing for possible unrest.
+Protesters rallied in several cities following the video's release, including New York, Atlanta and Washington, but the demonstrations appeared peaceful.
+Police have described the circumstances of Nichols' arrest in vague terms.
+Police chief Davis said her department has not yet been able determine there was probable cause for the officers to pull Nichols over for reckless driving.

-Crump said the speed at which the criminal charges were brought against the officers - fewer than three weeks after Nichols' death - should be a standard for police-involved killings.
-In some other high-profile cases, such as the police killing of Laquan McDonald in Chicago in 2014, more than a year elapsed before the release of police video and the filing of charges.

-Crump compared the encounter to the 1991 videotaped beating of Black motorist Rodney King by four police officers whose subsequent acquittal of criminal charges sparked days of riots in Los Angeles.
 Records show Justin Smith, Desmond Mills Jr., Emmitt Martin III, Demetrius Haley and Tadarrius Bean, who were fired along with one other officer after Nichols' death, were released on bond after they were booked into the Shelby County Jail on Thursday morning.
+William Massey and Blake Ballin, lawyers for Martin and Mills, respectively, did not immediately respond to a request for comment on the videos.
+Both have said their clients would plead not guilty.
+Attorneys for Smith, Bean and Haley could not be reached.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)